-So great! even the girls loved this – and you will too if you enjoy your Indian food.
+So great! the girls loved this – and you will too if you enjoy your Indian food.
 I borrowed this from Kyla at their new blog Blisteringly Drunk, and I didn’t change anything, I have simply listed here exactly what I will do for the thousands of times that I know I will be making this in the future.
 We enjoyed this last Friday with some naan and Yogurt Marinated Chicken.

 4 T. canola oil